Khaled12208/tuum-core-banking/README.md

   - In this implementation, some API calls **wait for completion notifications** before responding, to satisfy specific requirements.
 - **RabbitMQ** is used as the message broker.
 - Event publishing and response flow:
-  - Commands are published to `{entity}-create-queue`.
+  - Commands are published to `{entity}-create-queue`. by main service
+  - Commands are consumed from `{entity}-create-queue`. by costumer  service
+  - Notifications or errors are publish  via `{entity}-notification-queue` or `{entity}-error-queue`. by consumer sink
-  - Notifications or errors are received via `{entity}-notification-queue` or `{entity}-error-queue`.
+  - Notifications or errors are consumed  via `{entity}-notification-queue` or `{entity}-error-queue`. by main service

 - A custom RabbitMQ listener:

-  - Listens for completion notifications.
-  - Completes the original request by processing the response.
+  - Listen for the command in the event queue
+  - Listens for completion notifications while having ScheduledExecutorService to listen to error topic in the same time and if received exception it will react it received notification it will react
   - Designed to optionally notify clients via callback endpoints in future enhancements.

+- **Features**
+  - double submissions handled by ConcurrentMap to prevent double submission
+  - database has optimism look to support concurrency and isolation
+  - UUID is binged generated in the consumer side avoiding DB generation of UUID

 - **Common Issues**